The 2008 Hunting Season

 I also went to Africa last year, and it's strange coming into 2008 having fulfilled that lifelong dream.
 We won't be able to top that this year, but I'm already starting to think about going back sometime in the near future.

 Although we've talked about predator hunting every year, we've never given it a real serious effort.
 This year that will change.
-My goal is to get at least three coyotes and one fox before March.
+My hope is to get at least three coyotes and one fox before March.

 For the deer season, I'm going to start early and do a lot of preseason scouting this year, and plan to get back into bowhunting in September.
 It's been awhile since I've taken a deer with a bow, and this year I'd like to get another one that way.